s-nakaoka/choreonoid-doc/en/install/build-windows.rst

 You can use Microsoft Visual C++ to compile Choreonoid.
 The standalone version can be used, or the free version.
 To download the Visual Studio Community 2015, see `this page <http://www.visualstudio.com/downloads/>`_ .
-Select either Visual Studio Express 2015 for Desktop or Visual Studio Express 2013 for Desktop.

 We have confirmed that both 32-bit and 64-bit binaries can be built.
 (The 32-bit binary also runs on 64-bit versions of Windows.)
 You must ensure that the libraries you use are consistent (32-bit or 64-bit).